Thelymitra brevifolia: Taxonomy and naming

 Thelymitra brevifolia was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria from a specimen collected in St Andrews.
 The specific epithet (brevifolia) means "short-leaved".

 Distribution and habitat

-The peppertop sun orchid is widespread and locally common in the south-east of New South Wales, in Victoria, the Australian Capital Territory, south-eastern South Australia and on the north and east coasts of Tasmania.
+Peppertop sun orchid is widespread and locally common in the south-east of New South Wales, in Victoria, the Australian Capital Territory, south-eastern South Australia and on the north and east coasts of Tasmania.
 It grows in a wide range of habitats from heath to forest and woodland, often growing in disturbed sites.